squirrelphp/queries/README.md

 Avoid complicated queries if at all possible.
 Queries become increasingly complicated if:

-- more than two tables are involved
+- more than two tables are involved (or more than one for queries which change something)
 - GROUP BY or HAVING is used
 - subqueries are used
 - database specific features are used (stored procedures, triggers, views, etc.)